zbh2047/L_inf-dist-net/README.md

 bash command/ell_inf_dist_net++_cifar10.sh
 ```

 For TinyImageNet dataset, the dataset can be download from  http://cs231n.stanford.edu/tiny-imagenet-200.zip.
-Also you should run `tiny_imagenet.sh` to tiny the dataset.
+Also you should run `tiny_imagenet.sh` to tidy the dataset.

 ## Advanced Training Options